 Banner - Specialty Specific Content- HemOnc

-#1 IV iron in oncology clinics by mg volume*
+Injectafer is the #1 IV iron therapy by volume among oncologists2

 Iron deficiency and iron deficiency-associated anemia are common complications in cancer patients, and the prevalence of anemia in patients with cancer is remarkably high.
 In these patients, iron regulation and homeostasis often are distorted.
 This may result in insufficient iron supply to erythroblasts with clinical sequelae of iron deficiency such as weakness, fatigue, and impaired physical fitness and well-being as well as anemia.